Szalbik/ReactBlog/README.md

 ## Status

 Project is: _in progress_.
-After create simple blog application with posts, I come back to this project when i have time and add new features.
+After creating simple blog application with posts, I will come back to this project when i have time and add new features.

 ## Inspiration